Randall “Randy” Scott Johnson

 Randy was preceded in death by his parents, Edwin and Jean Johnson and very dear brother Malcolm “Mac” Johnson.

-A Memorial Visitation, with the family present, will be held from 4 to 7 p.m. on Monday, September 10, 2018, at Fidler-Isburg Funeral Chapel in Spearfish.
+A Memorial Visitation, with the family present, was held on Monday, September 10, 2018, at Fidler-Isburg Funeral Chapel in Spearfish.
 Arrangements are under the care of Fidler-Isburg Funeral Chapels and Crematory Service of Spearfish.
 Online condolences may be written at www.fidler-isburgfuneralchapels.com